frenetic-lang/tutorials/04-OxMonitor.md

 Your task:

 - Write the `is_http_packet` predicate, using the [header accessor functions] you used to build the firewall.
+For HTTP, the port is 80, and the `nwProto` is 6.

 - Remember, you're not just monitoring Web traffic.
 You need to firewall ICMP traffic and apply the repeater to non-ICMP traffic, as you did before.
 In